jhammarstedt/katacoda-scenarios/ghactionDemo/step3.md

 We will then go to our remote repo at`https://github.com/INSERT_GITHUB_USERNAME/Benchmark_Tutorial `using our preferred web browser( Note: Insert your GitHub username into the url).

 <img src="https://github.com/jhammarstedt/katacoda-scenarios/blob/main/ghactionDemo/images/github-action-bar.png?raw=true" />

+In our GitHub repository, we can find the executed action in the Actions tab in the navigation bar as seen above.
+Enter the Actions page by clicking the Action tab.